-The blonde chuckled.
+The blond chuckled.
 "That's what he wants, you know.
 You're playing directly into his power-trip."

 They strode to the French doors along the far side of the wall leading to the garden and exited the Manor.
 Narcissa rose when she saw them, a gentle smile on her face.

 "Draco, Harry – so good of you to join me."
 She pulled Draco into a hug and he kissed each cheek gently before backing away.
-To Harry's surprise he was given the same treatment and was thankful he managed to get over it fast enough to respond in kind.
+To Harry's surprise he was given the same treatment and was thankful he managed to get over his obvious flushing embarrassment fast enough to respond in kind.
 "Please, sit."
-She motioned towards two white wicker chairs that appeared instantly around the small table holding a white and silver china teapot with matching cups and saucers.
+She motioned towards two white wicker chairs that appeared instantly around the small table holding a white and silver filigreed china teapot with matching cups, saucers, sugar jar, and creamer.

 "So, Harry, I haven't seen you in a few weeks.
 Is everything going well in training?"

 "Erm…well, yes.
 Been a bit busy, though, sorry about that."
 He replied awkwardly, blushing and resisting the urge to pull at the hair at the nape of his neck.

 Narcissa chuckled.
 "No need to apologise, dear.
 I'm glad to hear you're doing well."

 "Oh, um…yes.
 Thank you for inviting me."